Memorial: Norman Dale Schorzman

 February 9, 1945 ~ July 28, 2020

-Norman Dale Schorzman, age 75 passed away on July 28, 2020 in Boise, Idaho.
+Norman Dale Schorzman, age 75, passed away on July 28, 2020 in Boise, Idaho.
 Norman was born February 9, 1945 in Rupert.
 He was a 1963 graduate from Minico High School.
-He married Ronda Brower and had 3 sons.
+He married Ronda Brower and had three sons.
 A Memorial Service is planned for Monday, August 10, 2020 on the Schorzman Farm at 148 W. 300 N, Rupert.
-Friends are invited to attend a “Chili Dog” picnic at Noon, hosted by the Rupert “Red Hat Ladies”.
+Friends are invited to attend a “Chili Dog” picnic at noon, hosted by the Rupert “Red Hat Ladies”.

 To plant a tree in memory of Memorial: Schorzman as a living tribute, please visit Tribute Store.